-Well my first foray into teaching was a combination of circumstance and opportunity.
+Well, my first foray into teaching was a combination of circumstance and opportunity.

-I was at a gym astanga yoga class and the teacher couldn’t make it.
+I was at a gym ashtanga yoga class and the teacher couldn’t make it.
 There were only three of us, regulars, and I felt comfortable enough to offer to lead the other two students through.
 Not teach them as such, but just remind them of what the postures were.

 It was an accident of timing -I was there, the teacher wasn’t.
 But it was also a matter of destiny – I had a history of tutoring at school, of teaching dance, both my parents were teachers… teaching came naturally.

 Yet teaching yoga is about far more than just teaching.
 A yoga teacher is not like an aerobics teacher, nor a dance teacher.
 You can’t just learn the moves well enough so you can pass them along to others.
 My history of teaching in no way qualified me as a yoga teacher, and I was very aware of this.